bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/2 - pimp my grid/README.md

 Finally, we add a `Load Image` node to load the background, and connect it to `source` in `ImageCompositeMasked`.

-All that with ComfyLab and a few Comfy Core nodes.
+All that with ComfyLab and a few ComfyUI Core nodes.
 That wasn't too difficult, don't you think?

 ## Part 4 - Display 'page X / Y'